Destiny 2: The Edge of Fate: Gameplay

 The new destination Kepler is not a patrol zone as most previous destinations in Destiny 2 have been, but is designed for a single player to explore in the style of a Metroidvania game.
 The player acquires new, dark matter powers by completing missions on Kepler, gaining the ability to access previously-blocked areas and find other secrets, as well as gaining access to higher tier activities.
 One of the key powers is the Matterspark that uses the strange energy of Kepler to allow the player's Guardian to turn into an Arc ball and roll through narrow corridors as well as to attack enemies.
 Other existing abilities of the Guardian are also enhanced by the mysterious energies of Kepler, such as Matterweave, allowing players to move or manipulate certain objects using Strand and use them as platforms or to open new paths; the Relocator Cannon, allowing players to teleport from one area to another using Void and Eliksni technology; and Rosetta, allowing players to unlock doors by translating Aionian script on nearby consoles.
 A new raid, "The Desert Perpetual", was released on July 19, 2025, taking take place in unknown space in the realm of the Nine.
-Like prior years, there was a Contest Mode for the raid enabled for 48 hours during the launch weekend.
+Like prior years, there was a Contest Mode enabled for 48 hours during the launch weekend.
 Additionally, once the world's first team cleared the raid, the normal version unlocked for all owners of the expansion.